bitaleng/Equus/replit.md

 The application uses React with TypeScript, Wouter for routing, and Vite for building.
 UI components are styled with shadcn/ui and Tailwind CSS, prioritizing accessibility and customizability.
 The layout is optimized for desktop/tablet with a touch-first design, featuring high-contrast visuals and tactile feedback.

 ### Technical Implementations
 The system operates as a PWA with offline capabilities, utilizing a Service Worker for caching.
 All operations are client-side, with no backend API calls.
 Business logic includes custom business day calculations (e.g., 10:00 AM boundary) and time-based pricing, with all datetime operations using Korea Standard Time (KST) via `date-fns-tz`.
-Data is stored locally using SQLite WASM (`sql.js`) persisted in `localStorage`, across tables like `locker_logs`, `locker_daily_summaries`, `system_metadata`, `expenses`, and `closing_days`.
+Data is stored locally using SQLite WASM (`sql.js`) persisted in `localStorage`, across tables like `locker_logs`, `locker_daily_summaries`, `system_metadata`, `expenses`, `closing_days`, and `scan_logs`.

 ### Feature Specifications
 Key features include: